samtools/hts-specs/refget.md

 ### Checksum Identifier Identification

-When a checksum identifier is given to an implementation, it is the server's responsibility to compute what kind of identifier (`MD5`, `ga4gh` or `TRUNC512`) has been given. `MD5` and `TRUNC512` can be deduced based on length; 32 and 48 characters long respectively. `ga4gh` identifiers can be detected by searching for the string `ga4gh:SQ.`.
+When a checksum identifier is given to an implementation, it is the server's responsibility to compute what kind of identifier (`MD5`, `ga4gh` or `TRUNC512`) has been given.
+If provided, the namespace prefix should be used to figure it out.
+Otherwise `MD5` and `TRUNC512` can be deduced based on length; 32 and 48 characters long respectively. `ga4gh` identifiers can be detected by searching for the string `SQ.`.
 Should refget officially support alternative checksum based identifiers we will describe the mechanisms to resolve their identification in future versions.

 ## Possible Future API Enhancements